phidatahq/phidata/cookbook/assistants/examples/research/README.md

-# AI Research Blog Writer Workflow
+# AI Research Blog Workflow

 Inspired by the fantastic work by [Matt Shumer (@mattshumer_)](https://twitter.com/mattshumer_/status/1772286375817011259).
 We've created a constrained Research Workflow that uses GPT-4 Assistants to write a report by searching: